tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 the file is locked for writing.
 We should probably handle that case as a conflict.)

-TODO: on Unix, what happens wrt inotify events if we rename a file while it is open?
+TODO: on Unix, what happens with reference to inotify events if we rename a file while it is open?
 Does the filename for the CLOSE_WRITE event reflect the new name?